tomjoht/tomjoht.github.io/_restapicourse/docapis_course_overview.md

 ## Focus of the course is REST APIs
 This course provides a tutorial on documenting REST APIs (not platform APIs such as Java or C++).
 This course is intended to be sequential, walking you through a series of concepts and activities that build on each other.

 Because the purpose of the course is to help you learn, there are numerous activities that require hands-on coding, exploring, and other exercises.
+Between the learning activities, there are more conceptual deep dives, but the focus is always on learning by doing.

 ## Time to completion